jayheavner/lock-manager/README.md

 value of 3.
 Default is 0.

 slot_offset_users - JSON array of users to handle the slot offsets.
-An example with 1 slot offset might be `[{"slot":0,"name":"Lock button"},{"slot":1,"name":"Family"}]`
+An example with 1 slot offset might be `[{ "slot": 0, "name": "Lock button" }, { "slot": 1, "name": "Family" }]`

+--why is this here?
+During testing I didn't want to mess with the important codes my family uses day-to-day.

 devices_for_home - array of entity_id to check for home/away.
-Any device home is considered HOME.
-All devices aways is considered AWAY.
+Any device home is considered some_home, all devices home is considered all_home, all devices aways is considered all_away.
+This is for 'allow when home' checks but could be expanded.

-notify_devices - JSON array of devices to send notifications to.
+notify_devices - JSON array of devices to receive notifications.
+Example: ['notify.ios_my_iphone']

 notify_on_lock - uses the notify device and sends a notification to that device when door is locked from the keypad.